finos/datahelix/generator/src/main/java/com/scottlogic/deg/generator/walker/reductive/README.md

 If the tree has been invalidated (see below), then the process will revert back to the previous state and pick a different constant value and continue.
 If the tree has been reduced to a single node, then data can be emitted.

 ## Emitting data
-If there is only one node in the tree, then either every other field has been 'fixed' to a constant value **or all other fields are unconstraint??**.
-Eitherway the process can use the produce rows of data repeating the fixed values for the fixed fields for every field that has not been fixed yet.
+Once all the fields have been fixed to a value, there should only be one node in the tree.
+It is possible for the tree to contain only one node earlier, if there are no decisions.
+Once all the fields except for the last one, rows can be produced.
+The fixed values for all fixed fields are repeated for every appropriate value in the final field.

 For example the state: